Regiment of Artillery (India): Second World War

 By the end of Second World War, Indian gunners had won one Victoria Cross, One George Medal, 15 Military Crosses, two IOMs, 22 IDSMs, 18 Military Medals, five OBEs, One MBE, three BEMs, 13 Burma Gallantry Medals and 467 Jangi Inams.
-In acknowledgement of their contribution, Indian Artillery earned the covert title of `Royal’ in 1945.
+In acknowledgement of their contribution, Indian Artillery earned the coveted title of `Royal' in 1945.
 Though originally called the 'Indian Regiment of Artillery', it later became 'The Regiment of Indian Artillery' on 1 November 1940 and 'Royal Regiment of Indian Artillery' in October 1945, after its success in World War II.
-The title ‘Royal’ was dropped when India became a Republic on 26 January 1950.
+The title 'Royal' was dropped when India became a Republic on 26 January 1950.